 |MAXIMUM SCORE AVAILABLE||12|

 The maximum score available for this section is 32.
-There is no minimum required score for this section.
+There is no minimum required score for adaptability.

 |English language proficiency||None or minimal, similar to CLB 3 and below||0|